777arc/textbook/content/doa.rst

 .. image:: ../_images/doa_sweeping_angle_animation.gif
    :scale: 100 %
    :align: center
+   :alt: Animation of direction of arrival (DOA) showing the broadside of the array

 As we approach the broadside of the array (a.k.a. endfire), which is when the signal arrives at or near the axis of the array, performance drops.
-We see two main degredations: 1) the main lobe gets wider and 2) we get ambiguity and don't know whether the signal is coming from the left or the right.
+We see two main degradations: 1) the main lobe gets wider and 2) we get ambiguity and don't know whether the signal is coming from the left or the right.
 This ambiguity adds to the 180 degree ambiguity discussed earlier, where we get an extra lobe at 180 - theta, causing certain AoA to lead to three lobes of roughly equal size.
 This broadside ambiguity makes sense though, the phase shifts that occur between elements are identical whether the signal arrives from the left or right side w.r.t. the array axis.
 Just like with the 180 degree ambiguity, the solution is to use a 2D array or two 1D arrays at different angles.
 In general, beamforming works best when the angle is closer to the boresight.

 *******************
 When d is not λ/2